 Community Power Plant

-In pursuit of its vision of reliable power for the central San Joaquin Valley, the Kings River Conservation District is proposing to construct the KRCD Community Power Plant.
-It will be a clean combined-cycle power plant, fueled by natural gas, the fuel of choice for power plants in the state of California.
-This 565-megawatt, base-load power plant is in the permitting process.
+In pursuit of its vision of reliable power for the central San Joaquin Valley, the Kings River Conservation District proposed to construct the KRCD Community Power Plant.
+The plant was a clean combined-cycle, 565-megawatt power plant, fueled by natural gas.

 In a rapidly growing area of the State dependent upon electrical generation imported from

 other regions, the Community Power Plant was to provide clean,